+Does ADD make you tired?
 Sleep disturbances caused by ADHD have been overlooked for a number of reasons, including the late age of onset.
-But recent studies confirm that ADHD does not go away at night.
+But recent studies confirm that ADD symptoms do not go away at night.
 Here, understand the ADHD and sleep link and its most common manifestations.
 Plus, get tips for winding down quicker, staying asleep longer, and waking up healthier.

 In early attempts to define the syndrome, sleep disturbances were briefly considered a criterion for ADHD, but were dropped from the symptoms list because evidence of them was thought to be too nonspecific.
 As research has expanded to include adults with ADHD, the causes and effects of sleeping disturbances have become clearer.

-For now, sleep problems tend either to be overlooked or to be viewed as coexisting problems with an unclear relationship to ADHD itself.
+For now, sleeping problems tend either to be overlooked or to be viewed as coexisting problems with an unclear relationship to ADHD itself and to the mental fatigue so commonly reported by individuals with ADHD.
 Sleep disturbances have been incorrectly attributed to the stimulant-class medications that are often the first to be used to treat ADHD.

 The four most common sleep disturbances associated with ADHD are: